nafees-a/CS1XA3/Project02/README.md

-#Project 02
+# Project 02

-##Part 1
+## Part 1
--To access my Webpage CV click on webpagecv.html.
+- To access my Webpage CV click on webpagecv.html.
--This webpage was created using a bootstrap template.
-The link to the template is: https://startbootstrap.com/themes/resume/
+- The link to the template used to create this Webpage is: https://startbootstrap.com/themes/resume/